-In September 2009, Kathrin ten Hagen won the first prize at the Donald Portnoy International Violin Competition in Augusta/Georgia.
-She was also the first prize winner at the California International Young Artists Competition 2007 in Escondido/San Diego, the International Wolfgang Marschner Competition 2005, the Ibolyka Gyarfas Competition 2002 and the German Youth Competition Jugend musiziert 1998.
-Her other awards include prizes at the Ruggiero Ricci Competition and the International Max-Rostal-Competition.
-At the age of 14, she won the second prize and the Mozart-prize at the International Yfrah-Neaman-Competition as well as the second prize at the Jakob-Stainer-Competition.
-In addition, she has received awards such as the Ottilie-Selbach-Redslob scholarship and the Gerd Bucerius scholarship from the Deutsche Stiftung Musikleben.
+Kathrin ten Hagen is an honoree of several international competitions.
+In 2009, she won the first prize at the Donald Portnoy International Violin Competition in Augusta/Georgia.
+She was also the first prize winner at the California International Young Artists Competition 2007 in Escondido/San Diego.
+Her other awards include first prizes at the International Wolfgang Marschner Competition 2005, the Ibolyka Gyarfas Competition 2002 and the German Youth Competition Jugend Musiziert.
+Furthermore she is an honoree of the Corpus Christi International Competition in Texas, the International Max-Rostal-Competition and the Ruggiero Ricci Competition.
+Already at the age of 14, she won the second prize and the Mozart-prize at the International Yfrah-Neaman-Competition as well as the second prize at the Jakob-Stainer-Competition.
+She was a scholarship holder of Deutsche Stiftung Musikleben, the Zeit-Stiftung and the Ottilie-Selbach-Redslob-Stiftung.